 Further improvements of measurement technologies for trace analysis of analytes in gases and in solution and their traceability to higher order references will also continue to be an underpinning requirement in many areas of manufacturing industries like electronics and other microtechnologies.
 Manufacturing has now even reached the nanoscale and requires traceable analytical tools that are applicable on surfaces and in micro- and nanometric dimensions.
 Although many such tools are in use or under development, traceability to the SI is largely missing to date.
 Also, new technologies in electronic industries, applications of new materials require extremely accurate knowledge of ever smaller concentrations of pollutants, dopants and additives, sometimes in extremely low concentration ranges in functional materials.
 Nanotechnology is another upcoming technological field, but is also of environmental concern.
-The application of metrological tools to the chemical analysis of nanoscale structures and particles needs to be addressed and is already widely discussed on a global level, for example, in the framework of the CCQM.
+The application of metrological tools to the chemical analysis of nanoscale structures and particles needs to be addressed and is already widely discussed on a global level, for example, within the framework of the CIPM's Consultative Committee for Amount of Substance: Metrology in Chemistry and Biology (CCQM).